Photo by Powell Creative

 About Me & My Methods

-Jessica Daggit, ABCDT, ANWI
+Jessica Daggit, CNWI

 In my training, I strive to make learning positive, fun and enriching for both dogs and their handlers.